mcore1976/jammer/README.md

 # jammer
 Very simple 433MHz (EUROPE/ASIA) or 315MHz (USA) RF jammer for keyless cars and garage keys

-433/315 MHz key fob jammer based on ATTINY13A and FS1000A RF transmitting module PIN B2 of ATTINY13A is connected to DATA IN of FS1000A transmitter board both ATTINY13 and FS1000A are connected to 5V power supply.
+433/315 MHz key fob jammer based on ATTINY13A and FS1000A RF transmitting module.
+PIN B2 of ATTINY13A is connected to DATA IN of FS1000A transmitter board.
+Both ATTINY13 and FS1000A are connected to 5V power supply.

 The source code for ATTINY13 is generating set of square waves - 10 sequences of 50 pulses with different width to put enough noise on 433/315Mhz frequency.
 The device can affectively jam all wireless key fobs in 100 meter range f.ex. in underground garage.